shubham1chawla/the-strategists-remastered/web/README.md

 ### Troubleshooting

 - To check the files in the Docker container, enter its shell using the `docker exec -it <CONTAINER_ID or CONTAINER_NAME> sh` command.

+## References

+- Refer to [this article](https://observablehq.com/@antv/g2-spec) to explore Antd G2 visualization specs and examples.